catalogicsoftware/ngx-dynamic-dashboard-framework/README.md

 Run `npm install -g @compodoc/compodoc` to install compodoc globally

-Run `compodoc -p tsconfig.json -n 'Angular 4 Plus Dashboard Framework'` to generate the documentation.
+Run `compodoc -p tsconfig.json -n 'NGX Dynamic Dashboard Framework'` to generate the documentation.
 It will be placed in the documentation folder

 Run `compodoc -s` to serve up the documentation site at http://localhost:8080